bitgrin/BitGrinPay/README.md

 The BitGrin GUI wallet, Kingfish, implements BitGrinPay to simply orchestrate transaction file exchanges.
 Put simply, the system:

  - Provides an xbg:// link that embeds payer information including their name, logo, and a payout endpoint
- - The recipient uses this data to send an HTTP API request to the payer which includes authentication credentials
+ - The recipient uses this data to send an HTTPS API request to the payer which includes authentication credentials
  - The payer replies with a payment transaction send file
  - The recipient produces a response transaction file automatically, and sends the response back to the payer endpoint
  - The payer can then broadcast the response file, completing the transaction, and send a success/fail bit back to the recipient

  ## Motivation

- Currently, the simplest way to send and receive BitGrin payments is over HTTP/S, which already orchestrates this process.
+ Currently, the simplest way to send and receive BitGrin payments is over HTTPS, which already orchestrates this process.
  However, HTTP/S transfers require the recipient to expose ports through their router, which may be difficult or even impossible for some users.

  Alternatively, a recipient could opt for receiving a transaction file and sending back a response, however this is a slow, manual process to perform over email or other means.